-Substance addiction is a chronic disease and a chemical dependency.
-When a drug or alcohol abuser looks to break their addiction, one of the first steps is to begin primary treatment.
+Addiction is a chronic disease and a chemical dependency.
+When someone who struggles with drug or alcohol addiction begins the journey to recovery, one of the first steps is to begin primary treatment.
 This is followed by detox and rehabilitation.
-Primary treatment programs typically take place over a short duration (anywhere from four to six weeks), though, there are less popular long-term treatment programs.
+Primary treatment programs typically take place over a period of four to six weeks, although there are also long-term treatment programs.

-Recovery is indefinite.
-However, numerous reports show that a step-by-step plan for recovery can beat addiction for good.
+Recovery is a lifelong process.
+However, numerous reports show that a step-by-step recovery plan can help those who are struggling beat addiction for good.
 Work on integrating recovery methods and tips into your life.
 While recovery is continuous, living without drugs and alcohol is more than possible.

 Addiction is often a secretive and dangerous condition.
 Addicts hide their drug or alcohol use from those closest to them.
-However, in primary treatment addicts begin to learn to open up and accept help from medical professionals and counselors in charge of their program.
-In recovery, it is important for addicts to continue to accept the help of others.
+However, in primary treatment, addicts begin to learn to open up and accept help from medical professionals and counselors in charge of their program.
+In recovery, addicts need to continue to accept the help of others.

-Twelve-step meetings are often strongly encouraged, if not required in sober living.
-Meetings are a great way to develop connections with others and accept help from group members and from a sponsor.
+Twelve-step meetings are often strongly encouraged, if not required, in sober living.
+Meetings are a great way to develop connections with others and accept help from group members and a sponsor.
 Recovery needs the support of others.

 In part, addiction stems from a need to escape.
 So therapy can be a challenge because it requires the exact opposite.
 It needs individuals to be present, to engage, and to address their addiction.
-This involves challenging work in discussing painful events and feelings, which many people would rather run from.
+This involves challenging work discussing painful, traumatic events and feelings, which many people would rather run from.

 Listen and try to respond as much as you can.
 Share your feelings.
 Share your doubts.
 Share your worries about life without the use of substances.
 This is where permanent healing begins.